Look for Multiple Functionality in Gear

-Use energy drinks, hot chocolate, etc., either unsweetened or litely sweetened.
+Try energy drinks, hot chocolate, etc., either unsweetened or litely sweetened.
 Sugar is very heavy.
 Gatorade powder--laced with processed white sugar--weighs 2.3 oz per quart.
-By contrast, the drinks that I now use weigh .4 oz (sweetened with fructose) and .22 ounce (unsweetened).
-A significant difference !

 Just a caution, brought up by Rob Kelly, that before using a vitamin and mineral supplement make sure your body is okay with the dosages contained in each package that you consume.
 Ten miles into the backcountry is no place to have adverse physical reactions.
-Like with the Alacer E.mer'gen-C that I use - don't just take my word for it, do your own research and make your own judgement as to whether the stuff is right for you.
+Don't just take someone else's word for it, do your own research and make your own judgement as to whether a product is right for you.

 Another perspective, submitted by Travis Moulton.
 "Whatever happened to Multi-function?
 You need carbs to keep hiking, and getting a few simple carbos every time you take a drink gives the body a (relatively) continuous flow of calories without waisting the energy to digest complex carbs.
 If you go for sugarless drinks all you are really doing is making yourself carry those extra ounces (and probably more) in the form of snacks and/or lunches."

 Foods such as, mealpack bars, fresh fruits & veggies, canned foods, semi-dried sausages, etc., add the most weight to your pack.
 Eat them first to lighten your load.

 Ultralight Backcountry Gear !